Dashing-Nelson/apache_airflow_with_opentelemetry/README.md

 # apache_airflow_with_opentelemetry

+# Introduction
+This setup is intended for local development and testing purposes.
+It is not recommended for production deployments.
+The configuration allows you to experiment with Airflow and its integrations with various monitoring and tracing tools.

+# Prerequisites
+Docker installed on your machine
+Docker Compose installed (if not included with Docker)

+# Services Overview
+The Docker Compose configuration includes the following services:

+# Airflow Components
+- airflow-webserver: The web interface for Apache Airflow.
+- airflow-scheduler: Monitors and triggers scheduled tasks.
+- airflow-worker: Executes the tasks queued by the scheduler.
+- airflow-triggerer: Handles deferred tasks.
+- airflow-init: Initializes the Airflow environment (database migrations, user creation).
+# Databases
+- postgres: PostgreSQL database used by Airflow for metadata storage.
+- mysql: MySQL database for testing purposes (e.g., sample datasets).
+- Message Broker
+- redis: In-memory data store used as a message broker for CeleryExecutor.
+# Database Management
+- adminer: Web-based database management tool for MySQL.
+# Monitoring and Tracing
+- jaeger: Distributed tracing system for microservices.
+- hotrod: A sample application to generate tracing data for Jaeger.
+- otel-collector: OpenTelemetry Collector to process and export telemetry data.
+- prometheus: Monitoring system to collect metrics from the services.
+- grafana: Analytics platform to visualize data collected by Prometheus.

 # To start the container
 1. Start the containers by running `docker-compose up`. wait for the process to complete
 2. Go to [the Apache Airflow dashboard at localhost:8080](localhost:8080).
 Use `airflow` as the username and password.